dj-on-github/SP800_90b_tests/README.md

                         Use --list_tests to see the list -l SYMBOL_LENGTH, --symbol_length SYMBOL_LENGTH
-                        Indicate the length of each symbol in bits --list_tests          Display the list of tests --test_iid            Run Tests of IID Assumption (section 5)
+                        Indicate the length of each symbol in bits -s SYMBOLS            Specify the number of symbols to take from the file --list_tests          Display the list of tests --test_iid            Run Tests of IID Assumption (section 5) -v, --verbose         Output more information

 ```